shivashant25/Nerdio-Lab/Hands-on lab/07-create-backup.md

 # Lab 7: Create Backup

+## Overview

+The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.
+In this lab, you'll be creating a backup recovery vault, configuring policies to that vault and enabling backup for those policies.

-## Exercise 1: Create Rescovery service vaults and policy
+## Exercise 1: Create Recovery service vaults and policy

+In this exercise, you'll be creating a recovery vault and backup policies in your NMM Account.

 1. 1.
 From the NMM portal, click on **ACCOUNTS** *(1)* from the side blade and click on **Manange** *(2)* on your NMM Account.